 Then you are finally able to see all that daydreaming on paper come to fruition – and have a hand in helping it take shape.
 What's not so exciting, however, is getting to the final product after all that construction and realizing that the house you just built is not quite what you had imagined or hoped for.
 What could have gone wrong?

-You may not have paid attention to all of the details you should have, and because you're not a designer, you were unaware of some the common pitfalls people face when deciding on the right floor plans for them and their families.
+You may not have paid attention to all of the details you should have, and because you're not a designer, you were unaware of some of the common pitfalls people face when deciding on the right floor plans for them and their families.

-There are a number of mistakes you might make on your way to new home, so watch out for these dream home killers.
+There are a number of mistakes you might make on your way to a new home, so watch out for these dream home killers.

-This charming Cottage style 3-bedroom, 3-bath home with rustic and Craftsman touches has lots of features that may be attractive to today's home buyers.
-The open floor plan and main floor master with large walk-in closet fit for two are appealing, as are the vaulted ceilings in the front porch, foyer, lodge room (or great room), and covered rear porch.
-Plus, the second main-floor bedroom has a semi-private bathroom nearby and nice walk-in closet.
-In addition, there's a third bedroom and bath upstairs and room for two more bedrooms, a bath, a social room, and storage in the basement when you're ready to finish it (Plan #198-1038).
+This charming Cottage style 3-bedroom, 3-bath home with rustic and Craftsman touches has many features that may be attractive to today's home buyers.
+The open floor plan and main floor master with a large walk-in closet fit for two are appealing, as are the vaulted ceilings in the front porch, foyer, lodge room (or great room), and covered rear porch.
+Plus, the second main-floor bedroom has a semi-private bathroom nearby and a nice walk-in closet.
+Also, there's a third bedroom and bath upstairs and room for two more bedrooms, a bath, a social room, and storage in the basement when you're ready to finish it (Plan #198-1038).
 However, not every floor plan is right for every family.
-The kitchen and adjacent dining area may not be big enough for a family that entertains a lot; they may want a formal dining room in addition, as well as a bigger kitchen and perhaps a connected hearth room.
+The kitchen and adjacent dining area may not be big enough for a family that entertains a lot; they may want a formal dining room in addition, as well as a larger kitchen and perhaps a connected hearth room.
 And though they might like the idea of a covered rear porch and a deck, the masonry fireplace out there could be a budget buster.